Island Peak Climbing

 - Exploring high altitude Sherpa villages enriched with the ancient culture of the Buddhist religion

-- Walking into the lovely woodland of tall rhododendron-magnolia-firs-pines and junipers trees
+- Walking into the lovely woodland of tall rhododendron-magnolia-fir-pine and juniper trees

 - Visiting old monasteries of great interest in the backdrop of giant snow-capped peaks